Volcomix/virtual-background/README.md

 The [drawBokehEffect](https://github.com/tensorflow/tfjs-models/tree/master/body-pix#bodypixdrawbokeheffect) method from BodyPix API is not used.
 Instead, [CanvasRenderingContext2D.filter](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/filter) property is configured with [blur](<https://developer.mozilla.org/en-US/docs/Web/CSS/filter#blur()>) and [CanvasRenderingContext2D.globalCompositeOperation](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation) is setup to blend the different layers according to the segmentation mask.

-The result provides an interesting framerate on laptop (~20 FPS on MacBook Pro 2017 in Chrome) but is not really usable on mobile (~8 FPS on Pixel 3 in Chrome).
+The result provides an interesting framerate on laptop but is not really usable on mobile (see [Performance](#performance) for more details).
 On both devices, the segmentation lacks precision compared to Meet segmentation model.

 **Note: BodyPix relies on the default TensorFlow.js backend for your device (i.e. `webgl` usually).
 The [WASM backend](https://github.com/tensorflow/tfjs/tree/master/tfjs-backend-wasm) seems to be slower for this model, at least on MacBook Pro.**